 Several components of mangetout, such as potassium, folate, and various antioxidants are known to provide neurological benefits.
 Folate has been known to reduce the occurrence of Alzheimer’s disease and cognitive decline.
 Potassium has been linked to increase blood flow to the brain, and enhance cognition, concentration, and neural activity.
 One cup of mangetout contains 12 percent of the recommended daily needs of folate.

 Also, mangetout contains vitamin B6.
 A deficiency has shown depression and nausea.
 Be sure not to consume too much.
 The vitamin B6 upper limit is set to 100 milligrams for adults over the age of 18, but adults do not need that much unless directed by the doctor.
 One cup of mangetout has 12 percent (0.2 milligrams) of the daily need for vitamin B6.

 6. Mangetout can help prevent neural tube defects.

 Folate has shown to help in neural tube formation and red blood cell formation in prenatal babies.
 A deficiency of folic acid in pregnant women can lead to the birth of underweight infants and may also result in neural tube defects, or spina bifida, in newborns.

 7. Mangetout can help improve the heart’s health.

-Fiber, vitamin C and B6, and potassium have been known to improve the heart’s health.
-Mangetout is rich in potassium with 384 milligrams per cup.
-The recommended 4700 milligrams (mg) of potassium are not obtained by many individuals in the United States, according to the National Health and Nutrition Examination Survey, despite the benefits of increased potassium intake.
-One study suggested that individuals who consumed 4069 mg of potassium per day had a 49 percent lower risk of death from ischemic heart disease compared with those who consumed less potassium (approximately 1000 mg per day).
+Mangetout is rich in potassium with 384 mg per cup.
+The recommended 4,700 mg of potassium is not obtained by many individuals in the United States, according to the National Health and Nutrition Examination Survey, despite the benefits of increased potassium intake.
+One study suggested that individuals who consumed 4,069 mg of potassium per day had a 49 percent lower risk of death from ischemic heart disease compared with those who consumed less potassium approximately 1,000 mg per day.